Selecting energy-momentum trace dependent gravity theories with LSS: Numerical results and data analysis

 For each model there are two free parameters.
 One more than the flat $\Lambda$CDM model.
 Both parameters will be redefined as dimensionless quantities (denoted by an overbar) according to the definitions

 But what are the preferred free model parameters according to current cosmological data?
 This issue has been addressed recently in Ref. \cite{Jeakel:2023xlp}.
 This reference has used the gas mass fraction in galaxy clusters, the background cosmic chronometers data and the age of the universe to test these two models.
+We have shown in the aforementioned reference these observations are enough to select viable cosmological scenario within $f(R,T)$ cosmologies.
 This analysis has shown that the late time dynamics can be fairly described by $f(R,T)$ gravity but only for a narrow range of the free model parameters.
-For both models the accepted parameter region is the one in which the trace dependence is quite weak ($\bar{\beta}$ and $n$ values close to zero), making these models very close to the $\Lambda$CDM cosmology.
+For both models the accepted parameter region is the one in which the trace dependence is quite weak (i.e., $\bar{\beta}$ and $n$ values close to zero), making these models very close to the $\Lambda$CDM cosmology.
+This is indeed a expected result.
+For every alternative cosmological scenario, by remaining close to the dynamics provided by the concordance flat $\Lambda$CDM model one can easily fit available data.
+However, in the case of modified gravity, no extra dark energy component is necessary.
+The "close to $\Lambda$ contribution" comes from the geometrical terms originated in the gravitational Lagrangian i.e., only the self-acceleration mode is able to explain the dark energy phenomena.
 We will explore latter $\bar{\beta}$ and $n$ values within the upper limit established by Ref. \cite{Jeakel:2023xlp}.
-However, in the exponential model the accepted $\bar{\alpha}$ and $\bar{\beta}$ values extend further than the region close to the $\Lambda$CDM model.
+More specifically, this means for the polynomial model $n\sim 0$ and $\bar{\gamma}_n \sim 1.4$.
+Remind that in the limit $n=0$ the condition $\bar{\gamma}_n=2 \Omega_{\Lambda}$ restores the $\Lambda$CDM model.
+The exponential model also remains very close to the $\lambda$ with $\bar{\beta} \sim 0$ and $\bar{\alpha} \sim 1.4$.
+However, in the exponential model, the statistical analysis performed with the gas mass fraction in galaxy clusters, the background cosmic chronometers data and the age of the universe data provided accepted $\bar{\alpha}$ and $\bar{\beta}$ values (at $2\sigma$ statistical confidence level) beyond the region close to the $\Lambda$CDM model.
 For example, combinations like $\{\bar{\alpha},\bar{\beta} \}=\{1.2,0.3\}, \{1.1,0.45\}$ and $\{1,0.6\}$ are allowed by available background observational data.
 We ask the reader to check Figs. $1$ and $2$ of Ref. \cite{Jeakel:2023xlp} for such results.